openboxes/openboxes/docs/api-guide/authentication.md

 ## Logout

-If you want to end your session, you can `POST` a request to the logout endpoint.
+`POST` a request to the logout endpoint to end your session.

 ```
 $ curl -i -X POST -H "Content-Type: application/json" -b cookies.txt \
 https://openboxes.ngrok.io/openboxes/api/logout
 ```

 ## Exceptions
 ### Unauthorized Access
-If you try to access the API with no cookies (or an invalid/stale cookie) you'll receive the following error and will need to (re-)authenticate
+If you try to access the API with no cookies, or an invalid or stale cookie, this error shows.

 ```
 $ curl -i -X POST -H "Content-Type: application/json" \
 https://openboxes.ngrok.io/openboxes/api/categories